This post may contain affiliate links.

 1 Tbsp Water

-To make it, you just mix these ingredients together.
-I like to start by mixing the sand and the cornstarch first.
+To make it, you just stir these ingredients together in a large bowl.
+I like to start by mixing the cup of sand and the cornstarch first.
 If you add the liquid before mixing them, you will have some cornstarch lumps that are a little trickier to mix in.
+You can also add some glitter for little sparkle!

 Once your sand and corn starch are mixed, add in the soap and water.
 Mix until it is all combined.
 If it is really dry and not molding together add a bit more water.
 If it is too wet, you can add little more sand or corn starch.